bioinfodlsu/rice-pilaf/prepare_data/README.md

 python generate-ogi-dicts.py ../../../data/gene_ID_mapping_fromRGI  ../../../data/ogi_mapping
 ```

-## Coexpression (Network)
+## Coexpression Network

 ### `convert-to-int-edge-list.py`

-This script converts an edge list where the node labels are strings to an edge list where the node labels are integers.
+This script converts an edge list with string node labels to an edge list with integer node labels.
+The first node in the list is labeled `0` and so on.

 The command to run the script is as follows: